 The Council is partly funded by the Scottish Government through their Affordable Housing Investment Program.
-In 2016/17, Clackmannanshire will benefit from around £3.6million funding to help provide additional affordable housing in the area, both purchased on the open market and new build projects with Registered Social Landlords.
+In 2019/20, Clackmannanshire will benefit from around £6.5 million funding to help provide additional affordable housing in the area, both purchased on the open market and new build projects with Registered Social Landlords.

 New build supply are funded at a slightly higher rate but require additional approval from the Scottish Government prior to purchase.

 The Council funds their contribution from the Housing Revenue Account (HRA) which is a legally ring fenced account funded by tenants rent and receives no direct funding from Council Tax.